What is Bromhidrosis (Body Odor)?

 Diabetes

 Diabetes is a life-threatening condition where the body lacks insulin, which prevents the cells from receiving the necessary amounts of sugar.
 One of the primary symptoms of diabetic ketoacidosis is a fruity breath smell due to the blood turning acidic.
-Additionally, diabetes-related UTIs and increased blood glucose levels can also be one of the primary reasons for body odour.
+Additionally, diabetes-related UTIs and increased blood glucose levels can also be one of the primary reasons for body odor.

 Thyroid Problems